bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for Android

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
-The Workflow must contain a Step that builds an APK (for example, **Android Build**) and the **Deploy to Bitrise.io** Step."%}
+The Workflow must contain a Step that builds an APK (for example, **Android Build**) and the **Deploy to Bitrise.io** Step.

+Note that the if you wish to use a custom Script Step or other custom Step to build your APK, you must make sure that the Step exports the APK to the `BITRISE_DEPLOY_DIR` directory."%}

 To configure publishing an Android app to Play Store, you can: